jonathanjwatson/React-for-Javascript-The-Hartford/README.md

 ### 5. Chrome Browser

-A recent study found that Chrome has 77% of the browser market share globally [kinsta] (https://kinsta.com/browser-market-share/#:~:text=Google%20Chrome%20is%20the%20most,desktop%20web%20browser%20by%20far.).
+A recent study found that Chrome has 77% of the browser market share globally [kinsta](https://kinsta.com/browser-market-share/#:~:text=Google%20Chrome%20is%20the%20most,desktop%20web%20browser%20by%20far.).
 As such, Chrome is the easiest browser to develop for.

 Additionally, it will allow us to install some very helpful extensions (see number six below).

 ### 6. React Developer Tools

 This is a chrome extension that we will be using to view props, state, and context.
-[Install here] (https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
+[Install here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)

 ## Class Expectations